-Management's Discussion and Analysis of Results of Operations and Financial Condition is provided as a supplement to the accompanying unaudited interim consolidated financial statements and footnotes to help provide an understanding of Panhandle's financial condition, results of operations and changes in financial condition.
+Management's Discussion and Analysis of Results of Operations and Financial Condition is provided as a supplement to the accompanying unaudited interim consolidated financial statements and notes to help provide an understanding of Panhandle's financial condition, results of operations and changes in financial condition.
 The following section includes an overview of Panhandle's business as well as recent developments that Panhandle believes are important in understanding its results of operations and in anticipating future trends in those operations.
 Subsequent sections include an analysis of Panhandle's results of operations on a consolidated basis and information relating to Panhandle's liquidity and capital resources, quantitative and qualitative disclosures about market risk, an outlook perspective for Panhandle, and other matters.
+The information required by this Item is presented in a reduced disclosure format pursuant to General Instruction H to Form 10-Q.